Knowing the different Spanish levels is very important if you want to get an official diploma, such as the DELE.

 - Keep in touch with the language.
 In other words, put your Spanish into practice whenever you can: listen to podcasts and music, watch series and movies, read books, go to the theater, read the news, … The closer contact you have with the language, the better.

-- Look for an examination center or an accredited school like Españolé.
+- Look for an examination center or an accredited Spanish school in Spain like Españolé.
 We will prepare you for the exams and provide all the materials you will need.

 What are you waiting for to get your Spanish language certification?
 Contact us for more information!